top of page

 Founding Trustee

 Emily is a registered Social worker and Trustee of ASAP Trust.
-Emily's social work career started on the medical wards at Whangarei Hospital and progresses into a PPPR (Protection of Personal and Property Rights Act) Specialist Social Work role providing consultation, education and support to vulnerable older adults, their families and health professionals.
+Emily's social work career started on the medical wards at Whangarei Hospital and progressed into a PPPR (Protection of Personal and Property Rights Act) Specialist Social Work role providing consultation, education and support to vulnerable older adults, their families and health professionals.
 Emily's passion for working alongside vulnerable older adults and her knowledge and experience of service gaps and the need for family support has led to her interest in becoming a Trustee for ASAP Trust.

 bottom of page